maxriek/3D-Microbe-Tracking/README.md

 ## 3d plot

-The script plots the output of the z-layer selection in 3D
+The script plots the output of the Z-layer selection in 3D.

 ### Usage